falese/laughing-face-insurance/src/content/backstory.md

 ## Adventures in Tir Na Og

-Taking two steps into Bina vanished and the portal with him.
+Taking two steps in Bina vanished along with the portal.

 When he opened his eyes bina saw a vast green plain.
 Dotted amongst the landscape were cairns and other standing stones